-The Mulu Pinnacles are a collection of 50-metre tall, jagged limestone rocks that emerge from the forest half way up the slopes of Mount Api.
-The trek to see these razor-sharp limestone spikes is tough and challenging.
-However, those who are up for the challenge will be rewarded with a stunning view of the stone spikes and a sense of achievement.
+The Mulu Pinnacles are a collection of 50-metre tall, jagged limestone rocks that emerge from the jungle half way up the slopes of Mount Api.
+The trek to see these razor-sharp, limestone spikes is tough and challenging.
+However, those who are up for the challenge will be rewarded with a stunning view of the stone spikes and a real sense of achievement.

-The viewpoint area is a rocky outcrop of pinnacles and vegetation.
+The viewpoint area is a rocky outcrop of pinnacles, boulders and vegetation.
 After enjoying the views, taking a few photos and a short rest, its time to head back down the trial.

 The trek from Camp 5 to the Pinnacles and back takes between 5-10 hours depending on fitness levels.
-Fit people usually take 2-3 hours to reach the summit whilst 4-5 hours is not unusually for people of average fitness.
+Fit people usually take 2-3 hours to reach the lookout point whilst 4-5 hours is not unusually for people of average fitness.
 Most trekkers will spend around an hour or so at the viewpoint before beginning the descent.
-The descent is often more difficult than the ascent as tired legs and the limestone rocks and shards that litter the trail make for slow progress.
+The descent is often more difficult than the ascent as tired legs and the limestone gravel that litters the trail make for slow progress.

 Day 1 Arrive Mulu National Park – Deer & Lang Caves